de956/Test-config-.vimrc-/README.md

 Quick setup (using Ubuntu 16.04 and later):

-Download the .vimrc file to your home directory
+Download/copy the .vimrc file to your home directory

 Run the following command in the terminal to install the plugin manager: </br>